QLS Proctor – Banks v Goodfellow sesquicentennial – Is there anything new under the sun?

 COVID conundrums

-Consideration needed on the question of ‘presence’ It seems that no matter how fast I type, I can’t match the speed with which things are changing as a result of COVID-19.
-At the time of writing, succession lawyers are grappling with how we might address the issues thrown up where there is a legislative requirement for witnessing and for it to occur ‘in the presence of’, particularly […]
+Consideration needed on the question of ‘presence’ It seems that no matter how fast I type, I can’t match the speed with which things are changing as aresult of COVID-19.
+At the time of writing, succession lawyers are grappling with how we might address the issues thrown up where there is a legislative requirement for witnessing and for it to occur ‘in the presence of’, particularly with […]

 Read more